 All of the Firm’s Medical Plan options offer comprehensive coverage and access to the highest quality of care through robust provider networks.
-The options differ in the level of benefits provided, how you pay for services and the types of tax-favored savings accounts you can use to pay for eligible health care expenses.
+The options differ in how you pay for services and the types of tax-favored savings accounts you can use to pay for eligible health care expenses.

 Some factors to consider are:

 - Your cost of care (deductibles, coinsurance, copays and out-of-pocket maximums)